ShivamGaurUQ/Voice-Guided-Navigation-for-visually-impaired/README.md

 Availability of nearest destination: This will enable the user to locate the nearest store (destination) for which the user wishes for.

- Tracing the shortest and feasible path to destination: This will enable the user to know the shortest path available to the destination where he/she wants to reach.
+1.Tracing the shortest and feasible path to destination: This will enable the user to know the shortest path available to the destination where he/she wants to reach.

- Navigating till the destination: The voice guided navigation system will facilitate the end user to navigate to the desired place and will notify them on upcoming turns, circles, etc. with a precise distance.
+2.Navigating till the destination: The voice guided navigation system will facilitate the end user to navigate to the desired place and will notify them on upcoming turns, circles, etc. with a precise distance.

- Voice Input: This feature will enable blind people to provide desired destination by the voice guided input.
+3. Voice Input: This feature will enable blind people to provide desired destination by the voice guided input.

- Smart app gestures: This feature will enable the user to launch the app through some gestures (like wave, sliding up, double tap) on home screen itself.
+4. Smart app gestures: This feature will enable the user to launch the app through some gestures (like wave, sliding up, double tap) on home screen itself.

 This android application runs on modern smart phones that are compatible